OPS-E2E-PPE/VBA-Docs/api/Word.Global.md

 keywords: vbawd10.chm2489
 f1_keywords:
 - vbawd10.chm2489
-ms.prod: word
 api_name:
 - Word.Global
 ms.assetid: b91e7459-08d5-ea8c-42e0-f7b9bfd1a72c
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Global object (Word)

-Contains top-level properties and methods that do not need to be preceded by the  **Application** property.
+Contains top-level properties and methods that don't need to be preceded by the **Application** property.

 ## Remarks

 The following two statements have the same result.
 One statement uses the **Application** property to access the **Documents** collection, and one does not.
 Both statements are equal and achieve the same result.

 ```vb